Canenabled/demo-repo/ReadMe.md

 #Learn

-This is me attempting to learn to use GitHub
+This is me attempting to learn to use GitHub, continued